selftaught/hugo-hildebrand/README.md

 ## Stylesheet customization

 This theme inherits most of its styling from bootstrap sass source files.
 However, you can override or change the styles defined in `assets/sass/main.scss`.
 Hugo will recompile the scss into css when you run the server or change the file while the server is running.
+Checkout the bootstrap [sass](https://getbootstrap.com/docs/5.3/customize/sass/) and variables [here](https://getbootstrap.com/docs/5.3/utilities/colors/).